girobusan/latid/README.md

 ![Latid](docs/pix/readme_image.png)

-Latid is a portable static site generator, oriented towards content authors, which is [pretty simple to use](docs/en/required_knowledge.md).
+Latid is a portable static site generator, oriented towards content authors, therefore [pretty simple in use](docs/en/required_knowledge.md).
 All the required functionality included and enabled, (almost) no programming knowledge required to set up and operate.

-It works as traditional command line utility and|or with browser based GUI (allowing to use block editor).
+It works as traditional command line utility and/or with browser based GUI (allowing to use block editor).
 It works best for multipage sites (tested with >2000 pages) with primary static (even completely javascript-free) content (blogs, documentation, portfolios).